 Speedbar package creates a special Emacs frame for displaying files and index items in files.
 Org mode supports Speedbar; users can drill into Org files directly from the Speedbar.
 The < in the Speedbar frame tweaks the agenda commands to that file or to a subtree.

 Complex ASCII tables with automatic line wrapping, column- and row-spanning, and alignment can be created using the Emacs table package by Takaaki Ota.
-Org mode recognizes such tables and export them properly.
+Org mode recognizes such tables and exports them properly.
 C-c ' to edit these tables in a special buffer, much like Org’s code blocks.
 Because of interference with other Org mode functionality, Takaaki Ota tables cannot be edited directly in the Org buffer.

-point, this command converts it between the table.el format and the Org mode
+point, this command converts it between the ‘table.el’

 string of the command